How to Select a Kitchen and Bath Contractor

 e.
 What references can you provide?

-Call the contractor’s references and check them.
+Call the contractor’s references and check them. - Contractor Visit.

 The surest way to find out if a contractor will be a good fit is to meet with them in person.
 Take note of: